-.
-Our board-certified surgeons all have specialized fellowship training and work in a multidisciplinary setting with other specialists to provide the latest treatments and innovations in surgical cancer care.
-We annually perform over 1,000 major operative procedures for cancer and see approximately 7,500 outpatients in the Outpatient Comprehensive Cancer Center clinics.
+Surgical oncologists at Wake Forest Baptist’s Comprehensive Cancer Center perform over 1,000 major operative procedures for cancer and see approximately 7,500 outpatients annually.
 We provide surgical care for patients with cancers of the GI tract, liver, pancreas, gallbladder/bile duct, and breast, as well as melanoma and sarcoma.